TF2-Engine/TF2/Runtime_Engine/README.md

 aocl diagnose
 ```

-If you get below result, congratulations for the successul installation
+If you get below result, congratulations for the successul installation.

 ![Runtime_Engine_2](../imgs/Runtime_Engine_2.png)